Things to Do at Khan el-Khalili Bazaar

 Tickets & Pricing

-Free entry to the bazaar; individual purchases vary widely depending on items and bargaining skills
+Free entry to the bazaar.
+Individual purchases vary widely depending on items and haggling skills

 Best Time to Visit

-Early morning (9-11 AM) or late afternoon (4-6 PM) to avoid crowds and heat; evenings are atmospheric but very busy
+Early morning (9-11 AM) or late afternoon (4-6 PM) to avoid crowds and heat.
+Evening visits offer a magical atmosphere with traditional lighting

 Suggested Duration